 Non-qualifying, or non-qualified, loans—also called non-QM loans—offer a more flexible form of mortgage financing.
-They come with looser credit and financial requirements, and they’re usually good options for self-employed borrowers, some rental property investors, and others who don’t meet the strict standards of traditional mortgage loans.
+They come with looser credit and financial requirements and are usually good options for self-employed borrowers, some rental property investors, and others who don’t meet the strict standards of traditional mortgage loans.

 What Is a Non-Qualifying Mortgage?